French-style German Melodeon (JJ)

 There is no makers name, but the words Fabrik Marke and a logo of crossed keys.
 It was almost certainly made in Germany, probably early in the 20th century.

 That crossed key mark seems to have been used by the company of Eduard Dienst in Leipzig, which traded between 1871 and 1933.
+Let's work on it being from about 1920, so a hundred years old.

 It is a diatonic accordion, which means that it produces a different note when a key is pressed,